-Bartik 2007.
+118 Bartik 2007.

-&lt;sup>115 Oregon Revised Statutes, Section 285C.215
+119 Oregon Revised Statutes, Section 285C.215

-Wassmer 1994 and Wassmer 2007.
+120 Wassmer 1994 and Wassmer 2007.

-it.
-Tennessee law does not restrict PILOTs to certain types of businesses.
+activity because it is easier for manufacturers to move their operations.122 However, another study cautions that governments should not focus on manufacturing since they may lose valuable opportunities if they focus on it.123 Tennessee law does not restrict PILOTs to certain types of businesses.
 Other states vary in their requirements.
 Some states are quite broad with almost no limitations to more specific requirements like an industrial business or research and development.
-One of Oklahoma's abatement programs explicitly prohibits it from being used for retail.
-North Dakota has one program that explicitly includes retail but the local government must get approval from a majority of voters in a referendum to grant property tax abatements to new or expanding retail sector businesses.
+One of Oklahoma's abatement programs explicitly prohibits it from being used for retail.124 North Dakota has one program that explicitly includes retail but the local government must get approval from a majority of voters in a referendum to grant property tax abatements to new or expanding retail sector businesses.125